williamgilpin/howto/howto_github.md

     git remote -v
 ```

 Look at the names of any listed remote.
+The name will be the word that appears in parenthesis before the url.
 If the remote already exists, you can remove it by running `git remote rm [name of remote]`.
 For example,

 ```bash
     git remote rm origin